polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 entropy, implying for each invocation to **[crypto.seed]**, the CSRNG engine of Magic becomes more unpredictable.

-## Cryptography
+## Hyperlambda and cryptography

-This library also supports several cryptographic services, but first a bit of cryptography theory.
+The magic.lambda.crypto project supports several cryptographic functions, but first a bit of cryptography theory.
 Public key cryptography, or what's often referred to as _"asymmetric cryptography"_ is based upon a *key pair*.
 One of your keys are intended for being publicly shared, and is often referred to as _"your public key"_.
 This key can do two important things.